 When Dr Sharrock appealed to MGSE to reconsider its decision in June, there was again no explanation or discussion.
 Instead, an email from HR advised that he was about to be cut off from the University’s IT systems.
 Whatever the concerns were that led MGSE to reverse its initial decision mid-project, by its refusal to explain or discuss the matter, MGSE has allowed no opportunity for these to be addressed by a long-standing member of this University.
 Those of us who have participated directly in the project, and/or have read the discussion paper, believe that the issues it examines are complex and relevant to the work of universities.
 We believe the conduct of the project itself has been transparent, constructive and scholarly, with its aim of improving dialogue across viewpoints on these matters.
 The administrative treatment of Dr Sharrock’s affiliation with the University does not seem consistent with the spirit of such a project.
 Nor does it reflect the procedural fairness that should apply in such cases, whatever decision is reached.

-As the weeks went by, this too drew no management response.
-Fortunately, some colleagues in another School proposed an honorary role with their group.
-With luck, this new affiliation will support my future work in this area of leadership, policy and management in Australian higher education.
+As the weeks went by, this too drew no response from MGSE management.
+Fortunately, some colleagues in another School at the University proposed an honorary role with their group.
+With luck, this new affiliation with the University of Melbourne will support my future work in this area of leadership, policy and management in Australian higher education.

 *UniMelb’s Academic Freedom of Expression policy has application here: